-Your credit file contains details of your entire credit history.
-It contains records of the type of credit you've been approved or rejected for, your payment history, enquiries for credit, the age of your accounts and credit usage, each of which have an impact on your overall credit score.
-You can expect lenders to go through your credit file each time you apply for a new credit card.
+Your credit report contains details of your entire credit history.
+This includes the type of credit you've been approved or rejected for, your repayment history, enquiries for credit, the age of your accounts and credit usage, each of which have an impact on your overall credit score.
+You can expect lenders to go through your credit report each time you apply for a new credit card.

 Here are some of the ways a balance transfer could affect your credit rating:

 - Status and number of applications.
 If you apply for a balance transfer and are rejected, this will have a negative impact on your account.
 Applying for several credit cards at the same time or within a short period of time will have a similar outcome on your file.
 New credit accounts constitute 10% of your credit history, so it's important to consider this when applying for a new card.

 - Repayment history.
 If you are approved for a balance transfer but are unable to meet the regular minimum repayments and can't repay your balance by the end of the promotional period, thereby increasing your level of debt, this could have a negative impact on your credit score.